-Falcon Australia is the registered holder of four exploration permits, comprising approximately 7 million acres (approximately 28,000 km2) in the Beetaloo Basin, Northern Territory, Australia.
-The Beetaloo Basin is located 600 kilometres south of Darwin close to infrastructure including a highway, two pipelines and a railway, offering transport options to the Australian market and beyond via the existing and proposed LNG capacity in Darwin.
+Falcon Australia is one of the three registered holders of approximately 4.6 million gross acres (approximately 18,619 km2), 1.4 million net acres, of three exploration permits in the Beetaloo Basin, Northern Territory, Australia.
+The Beetaloo Basin is located 600 kilometres south of Darwin close to infrastructure including a highway, two gas pipelines and a railway, offering transport options to the Australian market and beyond via the existing and proposed Liquified Natural Gas capacity in Darwin.